-24. Commissioners have recognised the significant increased pressure on the Barnardo's parenting service and have provided additional one off funding to respond to a peak in demand (which were partly caused by the increased investment into assessments) and reduce waiting times, allowing the service to continue to help parents of children with ASC promptly.
+25. Commissioners have recognised the significant increased pressure on the Barnardo's Specialist parenting support service for ASC and ADHD and have provided additional one-off funding to respond to a peak in demand across Hampshire and the Isle of Wight (which were partly caused by the increased investment into assessments) and reduce waiting times, allowing the service to continue to help parents of children with ASC and ADHD and meet the demand and need of the children and young people.
+A service review is currently underway with a Hampshire and Isle of Wight procurement planned within the next 12 months.